 Other services can be declared for third party access under the Queensland access regime by applying for access.

 Once services are declared the applicable regime can be applied to them.

-- established by part 5 of the Queensland Competition Authority Act 1997
+- Established by part 5 of the Queensland Competition Authority Act 1997 (QCA Act).

 The Queensland Rail access regime